Emmy-github-webdev/o_portf_r_on_r/README.md

 - rails new myappname -T database=postgresql

 > Database creation
-- Aftercreating the Rails application,
+- After creating the Rails application,
 - Setup the local host for the database
 - vim config/databse.yml
 - Press i to insert data